 Desired Skills & Experience:

-- Minimum of two (2) years of experience working with preschool age children, specifically in the area of dance or performing arts.
+- Minimum two (2) years of experience working with youth and teens.

-- Knowledge of MS Word, Excel and PowerPoint; Access, Adobe PageMaker and Photoshop preferred.
+- Knowledge of Access, Adobe PageMaker and Photoshop preferred.

 We offer an exciting and innovative work environment with a culture committed to serving all members of our community.
 As a leading not-for-profit, community service organization, our Association relies heavily on fundraising to support the wide range of programs we proudly provide the communities we serve.
 Our expectation is that all staff promotes participation of their branch fundraising efforts in some capacity.